 - Gained a grade total of at least 28 out of a possible maximum of 56, and gained at least a grade 3 in each of the six subject groups, the interdisciplinary on-screen examination and the personal project combined.

-- Completed the school’s requirements for community service.
+- Completed the school’s requirements for service as action.

-Along with the introduction of mandatory moderation of the personal project, 2016 sees a change in the assessment for the MYP.
-The new MYP eAssessment provides external evaluation for students in year 5 (15–16 years old) that leads to the internationally recognised IB MYP certificate.
+The MYP eAssessment provides external evaluation for students at the end of year 5 (15–16 years old) that leads to the internationally recognised IB MYP certificate.
 MYP eAssessment represents a balanced, appropriately challenging model that comprises examinations and coursework.

 MYP Assessment Criteria